 Authorization cards are legal documents used by unions as evidence that a group of employees is interested in union representation.
 Authorization cards should not be signed without considerable thought, because once signed the cards become the property of the union, they are effective for one year, and cannot be unilaterally revoked.
 In addition, if at least 30% of the relevant employee group signs cards, the union can file a petition with the NLRB for an election.
 The outcome of the election binds all eligible employees – whether or not an employee signs an authorization card or participates in the election.
 We urge you to become educated about union representation and collective bargaining before signing any legally binding union authorization card.

 As noted above, there is no graduate student union election scheduled for graduate students at Washington University, nor has the university received notice that any union has asked the NLRB to conduct such an election.

 If union organizers approach me outside my classroom or at home, am I under any obligation to speak with them?

 No, you have no obligation to speak with a union organizer.
 Of course, you can choose to do so if you would like to, at a time and location that is acceptable to you and not disruptive to teaching or research activity.
 Many unions use office and home visits as part of their organizing efforts.
 Please rest assured that the university has not given any student’s home address or classroom location to any union.

 How do union elections work?

 Union representation is determined by a secret-ballot election.
-If a majority of those who vote choose union representation, all eligible voters would be exclusively represented by the union in their dealings with the university concerning pay, benefits, and other “terms and conditions of employment.”
+If a majority of those who vote choose union representation, all eligible voters would be exclusively represented by the union in their dealings with the university concerning stipends, benefits, and other “terms and conditions of employment.”
 This means that the university could not make individual arrangements with those students with respect to the economic aspects of their teaching and research, but instead would have to negotiate with the union about this.

 If a union election were held, could graduate students “opt out” of the union by voting against it or by not voting?